-Whoever claims to live in him must walk as Jesus did."
-(1John 2:6)
+Whoever claims to live in him must walk as Jesus did.
+(1 John 2:6)

-The elders who direct the affairs of the church well are worthy of double honor, especially those whose work is preaching and teaching.
-(1Tim.
-5:17)
+The elders who direct the affairs of the church well are worthy of double honor, especially those whose

-"Follow my example, as I follow the example of Christ.”-Paul (1Cor.
-11:1)
+“Follow my example, as I follow the example of Christ.”-Paul (1Corinthians 11:1)

-The church will honor to a leadership like this.
+The church will honor to a leader.
 Submission to Godly leadership won’t have to be demanded or

 3) To help re-establish the mission of the church as a soul winning station and a lighthouse to the

-obedience to our Lord, we must passionately present the gospel in a clear, understandable fashion.
+obedience to our Lord, we must passionately present the gospel in a clear fashion.